curl/everything-curl/sourcecode-web.md

 [roffit](https://daniel.haxx.se/projects/roffit/).
 Make sure fcpp, perl, roffit, make and curl are all in your $PATH.

-Once you've cloned the git repo the first time, invoke `sh bootstrap.sh` once to get a symlink and some some initial local files setup, and then you can build the web site locally by invoking `make` in the source root tree.
+Once you've cloned the git repository the first time, invoke `sh bootstrap.sh` once to get a symlink and some some initial local files setup, and then you can build the web site locally by invoking `make` in the source root tree.